-Our quality assessment of hundreds of dental implant samples revealed considerable residues on nearly every second tested dental implant. *
+Our quality assessment of hundreds of dental implant samples revealed considerable residues on far to many tested dental implants. *

 - No safety - despite FDA or CE approval of the medical device.

 - Hidden danger - for patients and practitioners.

 - Clinical risks - inflammatory processes, peri-implantitis, boneloss, implant failure

 - Legal problems - more and more lawsuits for dental malpractice.